Jogundumade/expecttrackers/README.md

 # expecttrackers
-Created a expense tracker using Javascript
+Created a expense tracker using Javascript, HtML and CSS